gerar231/GitUp/README.md

 ## Building from Source

 Requirements:
 The only operating system GitUp currently supports is Linux.
-On top of this, your system will need to have Python version 3.6 installed: [https://www.python.org/downloads/release/python-368/](https://www.python.org/downloads/release/python-368/).
+On top of this, your system will need to have Python version 3.7 installed: [https://www.python.org/downloads/release/python-372/](https://www.python.org/downloads/release/python-372/).

 To build from source, first clone our git repository from [https://github.com/gerar231/GitUp](https://github.com/gerar231/GitUp) using "git clone https://github.com/gerar231/GitUp".
 The second step is to download PyBuilder, which we use to build our project.
-You can run "sudo python3.6 -m pip install pybuilder" from the terminal to download this.
+You can run "sudo python3.7 -m pip install -U --pre pybuilder" from the terminal to download this.
 Next, navigate into the repository from the terminal.
 After navigating to the repository, first run the command "sudo pyb install_dependencies", followed by "sudo pyb".

-To run GitUp, navigate from the top level of the repository to /src/main/python/gui and then run "python3.6 gui.py".
+To run GitUp, navigate from the top level of the repository to /src/main/python/ and then run "python3.7 GitUp.py".

 ## Projects that helped us: